improve-ai/swift-ranker/README.md

 Improve AI is a machine learning platform for quickly implementing app optimization, personalization, and recommendations for [iOS](https://improve.ai/ios-sdk/), [Android](https://improve.ai/android-sdk/), and [Python](https://improve.ai/python-sdk/).

-The SDKs provide simple APIs for AI [decisions](https://improve.ai/decisions/), [ranking](https://improve.ai/ranking/), [scoring](https://improve.ai/scoring/), and [multivariate optimization](https://improve.ai/multivariate-optimization/) that execute immediately, on-device, with zero network latency.
-Decisions and rewards are tracked in the cloud with the [Improve AI Gym](https://github.com/improve-ai/gym/) and updated models are trained regularly on AWS SageMaker.
+The SDKs provide simple APIs for AI [decisions](https://improve.ai/decisions/), [ranking](https://improve.ai/ranking/), and [scoring](https://improve.ai/scoring/), that execute immediately, on-device, with zero network latency.
+Items and their rewards are with the [Improve AI Tracker / Trainer](https://github.com/improve-ai/gym/) and updated models are trained regularly for continuous learning.

 ## Installation